aliaspooryorik/Lazy-Loaded-Simple-Slideshow/README.md

 # Lazy Loaded Simple Slideshow

-Yes, yet another jQuery slidesho plugin!
+Yes, yet another jQuery slideshow plugin!
 I wrote this because I wanted a simple to use slideshow which would only load the aditional images if Javascript is enabled and the DOM is ready.